 Lenovo is now focusing over presenting the whole range of devices with touch panel instead of a hard keyboard.
-It is going to be visible 10soon in its Chromebook and a line of 2-in-1 Yoga books that will be the sleek folding laptops with stunning secrets inside.
+It is going to be visible soon in its Chromebook and a line of 2-in-1 Yoga books that will be the sleek folding laptops with stunning secrets inside.
 In the absence of keyboard, there will be a a versatile touch panel that will turn into a smartphone like digital notepad, a draw pad or a virtual keyboard.

-This latest touch technology with touch input panels and a back lite virtual keyboard is going to be a really big deal for the company and 11is the part of Lenovo’s ambitious attempt to break the decades old habit of using the one dimensional hard keyboard.
+This latest touch technology with touch input panels and a back lite virtual keyboard is going to be a really big deal for the company and is the part of Lenovo’s ambitious attempt to break the decades old habit of using the one dimensional hard keyboard.
 With the price of $499 and powered by Windows or Android, the Yoga Book will be the first product by Lenovo with the highly featured touch panel replacing the traditional hard keyboard to type, draw or taking notes.
 The projected shipment date of the product line is still not revealed by the company.

 In an interview Jeff Meredith, vice president of Lenovo and general manager of Android and Chrome Computing Business Group, said, “More devices under the Yoga Book brand will follow, and the touch input panel will also go into an upcoming Chromebook.
 You’ll probably see products in both the Android and Windows systems.
 Most likely you’ll see a product in the Chrome ecosystem.”